-3) Next, we created a list of 15 agencies, and plug them into a nice Google Spreadsheet:
+3) Next, we created a list of 15 agencies, and plugged them into a Google Spreadsheet:

 Here is the meaning of each column:

-4) Finally, we contacted each one of the agencies in our list and tried to get on a “Discovery Call” with them.
+4) Finally, we contacted each one of the agencies in our list and tried to make a “Discovery Call.”

-Only 4 (four) of the agencies that we contacted didn’t respond, while 2 of them initially responded but never got on a call with us.
-Maybe because of a scheduling conflict or due to other reasons, we never managed to get them on a call.
-Thus, we jumped on calls with 9 (nine) of the agencies in our list, to discuss the needs of a real company, with real business needs.
+Only 4 (four) of the agencies that we contacted didn’t respond.
+2 (two) of them initially responded but they never returned our call .
+We never managed to reach them on the phone, probably due to a scheduling conflict or because of other reasons.
+Thus, we proceeded with the calls with 9 (nine) of the agencies in our list, to discuss the needs of a real company with real business needs.

-Is it possible that an agency that makes thousands (and even millions) of $ in annual revenue, to not have a Discovery Phase?
-You can put a “yes” in that column.
-63.6% of the agencies that we managed to get on a call either didn’t have a clear Discovery Phase, or included it in the first meeting.
+Is it possible for an agency that makes thousands (and even millions) of $ in annual revenue, not to have a Discovery Phase?
+You can note “yes” in that column.
+63.6% of the agencies that we managed to reach didn’t have a clear Discovery Phase.
 If you are wondering why the Discovery Phase is essential, let me give you a quick example.
-Let’s assume that you visit the doctor for a health issue that you have.
-What’s the first thing that the doctor does when she sees you?
-She asks questions.
+Let’s assume that you visit the doctor for a health issue that you encounter.
+What’s the first thing doctors do when they examine a patient?
+They ask questions.
 And, why is this important?
-Because she can’t prescribe you anything before discovering what’s wrong with you.
+The reason is, they can’t prescribe any medication before finding out what’s wrong with the patient.

 “What surprised us is that agencies with hundreds of thousands (and even millions) of $ in annual revenue, didn’t have a Discovery Phase.”

-The same way the doctor asks questions, the same way an agency MUST identify what the problem is before making any suggestions.
+Similarly to doctors who ask questions, an agency MUST identify what the problem is before making any suggestions.
 In our case, that didn’t happen.
-Except for two agencies*, all others tried to sell us services without identifying the problem that we were experiencing.
+Except for two agencies*, all the others tried to sell us services without identifying the problem that we were experiencing.
 That’s a red flag; and, it’s so big that should scare us right away.
 Unfortunately, it wasn’t the only one…

 *We can share contact details for the two agencies upon request.